 Underground fire hydrants require regular inspection and maintenance in accordance with BS 9990.
 This ensures they will work in an emergency situation allowing the fire brigade to connect their hoses in the vicinity of the fire to access water more easily.

-We can inspect and test installed hydrants annually to ensure the water pressure and flow rate are adequate.
+We can inspect and test installed risers and hydrants annually to ensure the water pressure and flow rate are adequate.